Mount Olive Lutheran Church

 • I wonder what there is in this room that can help us tell more of this part of the story.
 Look around and see if you see something you can bring to help show more of this story.

-• If the children aren’t able to think of something to bring, consider inviting them into discussion with these questions, or make up your own:
+• If they aren’t able to think of something to bring, consider inviting them into discussion with these questions, or make up your own:

 Close by saying the Lord’s prayer together (if the children are younger, perhaps the adults can say it and help the children to learn as they go on).